localstack/docs/content/en/get-started/_index.md

 {{< alert title="Notes" >}}
 - This command pulls the current nightly build from the `master` branch (if you don't have the image locally) and **not** the latest supported version.
-  If you want to use a specific version, use the appropriate tag (for example `localstack/localstack:1.0.0`).
+  If you want to use a specific version, use the appropriate tag.
+For example to install localstack v1.1.0 in docker use - `docker run --rm -it -p 4566:4566 -p 4510-4559:4510-4559 localstack/localstack:1.0.0`

 - This command reuses the image if it's already on your machine, i.e. it will **not** pull the latest image automatically from Docker Hub.